Grand Mimosa

 Bellini

-An elegant and refreshing Italian cocktail made with Prosecco and white peach purée.
+A similar Italian sparkling cocktail made with Prosecco and white peach purée instead of orange juice.

 Kir Royale